volzotan/MirrorForge/README.md

 ## Examples

-TODO
+See the `examples` directory for two example outputs.

-Open `circular_projection.blend` to familiarize yourself with a rendering setup featuring a laser pico-projector.
+Open `circular_projection.blend` to familiarize yourself with a rendering setup featuring a laser pico projector.
 The example file `twoway_camera.blend` is a camera setup.

 ## Citation

-You can find the open-access paper in the ACM library: [Mirrorforge.pdf](https://dl.acm.org/doi/10.1145/3490149.3501329)
+You can find the open access paper in the ACM library: [Mirrorforge.pdf](https://dl.acm.org/doi/10.1145/3490149.3501329)

 If you want to use and cite this work: